open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/manual.md

 recommended that you provide your users the ability to inject an instance of `OpenTelemetry` into your instrumentation code.
 If this is not possible for some reason, you can fall back to using an instance from the `GlobalOpenTelemetry` class.
-Note that you can't force end-users to configure the global, so this is the most brittle option for library instrumentation.
+Note that you can't force end users to configure the global, so this is the most brittle option for library instrumentation.

 ## Traces